-Audit Committee
+Internal Audit

 The Authority uses the internal audit services of Deloitte under a contract signed by Keystart.
-An Audit Committee provides an overview for audit and review in accordance with the internal audit plan.
+The Authority's Board provides an overview for audit and review in accordance with the internal audit plan.

 Organisation Behaviour and Ethics

 The Board of the Authority has adopted a Code of Ethics and Conduct for its members, reflecting a commitment to the highest levels of service and ethical standards.